Kirsten Dunst: Music career

 In 2001, Dunst made her singing debut in the comedy film Get Over It, performing two songs written by Marc Shaiman.

-She recorded Henry Creamer and Turner Layton's jazz standard "After You've Gone" that was used in the end credits of The Cat's Meow.
-In Spider-Man 3, she sang two songs as Mary Jane Watson, one during a Broadway performance, and one as a singing waitress in a jazz club.
+She performed the jazz standard "After You've Gone" by Henry Creamer and Turner Layton, which was used during the end credits of The Cat's Meow.
+In Spider-Man 3, she sang two songs as Mary Jane Watson, one during a Broadway performance and the other in a jazz club.
 Dunst recorded the songs earlier and lip-synced while filming.
-She appeared in the music videos for Savage Garden's "I Knew I Loved You", Beastie Boys' "Make Some Noise" and R.E.M.'s "We All Go Back to Where We Belong" and she sang two tracks, "This Old Machine" and "Summer Day", on Jason Schwartzman's 2007 solo album Nighttiming.
-In 2007, Dunst said she had no intention to release albums, saying, "It worked when Barbra Streisand was doing it, but now it's a little cheesy, I think.
+She appeared in the music videos for Savage Garden's "I Knew I Loved You", Beastie Boys' "Make Some Noise" and R.E.M.'s "We All Go Back to Where We Belong", and she sang two tracks, "This Old Machine" and "Summer Day", on Jason Schwartzman's 2007 solo album Nighttiming.
+The same year, Dunst said she had no intention to release her own albums, remarking: "It worked when Barbra Streisand was doing it, but now it's a little cheesy, I think.
 It works better when singers are in movies".

-Dunst starred as the magical princess Majokko in the Takashi Murakami-and-McG-directed short Akihabara Majokko Princess singing a cover of The Vapors' 1980 song "Turning Japanese".
-This was shown at the "Pop Life" exhibition in London's Tate Modern gallery from October 1, 2009, to January 17, 2010.
-It shows Dunst dancing around Akihabara, a shopping district in Tokyo, Japan.
+Dunst starred as the magical princess Majokko in the short film Akihabara Majokko Princess, directed by Takashi Murakami and McG.
+The film shows Dunst dancing around Akihabara, a shopping district in Tokyo, Japan, and singing a cover of The Vapors' 1980 song "Turning Japanese".
+The film was shown at the "Pop Life" exhibition in London's Tate Modern gallery between October 2009 and January 2010.
+(Note: Attributed to multiple references:)

+Other activities

+In 2002, Dunst helped design and promote a necklace that was sold to raise money for the Elizabeth Glaser Pediatric AIDS Foundation.
+In 2008, she participated in the Stand Up to Cancer telethon to raise funds for cancer research.
+The following year, she participated in the Teletón in Mexico to raise awareness about cancer treatment and children's rehabilitation.

+Dunst has supported various Democratic candidates in U.S. presidential elections, including John Kerry (2004), Barack Obama (2008), and Bernie Sanders (2020).
+She directed and narrated the documentary Why Tuesday, which explores the tradition of voting on Tuesdays in the United States and the country's low voter turnout.